DotDashPay/heroku-buildpack-circleci/README.md

 - retrieves the location of the [`ENV_DIR/CIRCLECI_ARTIFACT`](https://devcenter.heroku.com/articles/buildpack-api#bin-compile) from the [CircleCI artifacts API](https://circleci.com/docs/api#build-artifacts)
-- retrieve the artifact from Circle
+- retrieves the artifact from Circle
-- decompress it
+- decompresses it